 Factors considered for scholarship and financial aid include the student’s proven academic and extracurricular achievements and family need.

-Students who apply for financial aid should complete the Antioch College Financial Aid Application and either the Free Application for Federal Student Aid (FAFSA) or the Antioch College Grant application.
-Priority award packages are made to new students who apply by the April 1, 2013, deadline and for current students who apply by the June 1, 2013, deadline.
+Students who apply for financial aid must complete the Antioch College Financial Aid Application and the Antioch College Grant application every year.
+The application is sent electronically to applicants after they submit their admission application.
+Admission decisions are need-blind; financial information is not considered when deciding admission.
+The application is sent to current students via email.
+Priority award packages are made to newly admitted students who apply by the April 1, 2014, deadline and for current students who apply by the May 1, 2014, deadline.
 Applications received after this deadline will be awarded based on available institutional aid.

-The Horace Mann Fellowship: This scholarship is valued at up to four consecutive years of full-time tuition and will be awarded to all admitted students entering in the 2013 and 2014 academic years.
+The Horace Mann Fellowship: This scholarship is valued at up to four consecutive years of full-time tuition and will be awarded to all admitted students entering in the 2014-2015 academic year.
+The Fellowship will be valued at half-tuition for four consecutive years to all admitted students entering in the 2015-2016 academic year.
 It is offered to incoming students based on their academic achievements and community service.
 An interview is required as part of the selection process.
 This is a merit-based award.
+The Horace Mann Fellowship is available only to students seeking their first bachelor degree or who have not earned a degree beyond the bachelor's level.

-Antioch College Grant: The College offers institutional aid in the form of a need-based grant, based on a student’s estimated financial need.
+Antioch College Grant: The College offers institutional aid in the form of a need-based grant, based on a student’s estimated financial need, to offset the costs of room, board, and required fees.
+An additional application is required to qualify for this grant.
+The application is sent electronically to all prospective students who have submitted an application and to all current students.

-Antioch College Student Employment: The College offers students employment opportunities based on their financial need.
+Antioch College Student Employment: The College offers student employment opportunities based on their financial need.
 Students are employed throughout the College community with weekly work modules of between 10 and 20 hours.

 Federal Financial Aid: The College does not currently participate in any federal financial aid programs.
 This includes Pell Grants, Stafford Loans, and private educational loans.
 Our financial aid officers are available to discuss other funding options that may be available.

-Room and Board Requirements: Antioch College requires that students live in a college residence and be on a college meal plan during their first two years, with the exception of the cooperative education program.
+Room and Board Requirements: Antioch College requires that students live in a college residence and be on a college meal plan during their first two years, with the exception of the annual cooperative education term.

 Statement of Ethical Conduct